 The preferred route consists of Segments 1, 2, 4, 5, 7, 9, 14, 30, 31, 18, 19, 24, 25, 27, and 29.
 Segments 30 and 31 were identified after the Virtual Open House comment period which was open from December 3, 2020, through January 4, 2021.

-Surveys of the right of way are scheduled to begin in summer-fall 2021.
+Surveys are scheduled to begin in summer 2022.

-Easement purchases are scheduled to begin in summer-fall 2022.
+Easement purchases are scheduled to begin in summer 2024.

 These dates are subject to change.
 Unexpected issues may arise resulting in the need to adjust the schedule.

 Proposed Transmission Project